 In marketing, you are constantly working with the outside world.
 The problem is that you can’t control what these external audiences do or the timing of the opportunities they place at your feet.
 You can only control your end of the equation.

 Typically there are three reasons you pass on unplanned opportunities: timing, resources, and budget.
-But if you have that information at your fingertips, then you can quickly compare a new opportunity against the current plan to determine which will have more impact on the goals.
+But if you have that information at your fingertips, you can quickly compare a new opportunity against the current plan to determine which will have more impact on the goals.

 For this reason, the key steps to the evaluation process are: